Is my 15 year old son on the hook for child support?

 Questions and answers about minors and child support.

 My teenage son and his teenage girlfriend are having a baby and we don’t know if she can sue him for child support.
 It was not planned as they are both in school and depend on us, their parents.
 My son wants to give the baby up for adoption but his girlfriend doesn’t.
 We support our son.
 We’re afraid that he will be on the hook for child support and still may not be allowed in this baby’s life.
 We feel so lost and don’t know what to do next. – W

 This is such a tough situation.
+Most parents don’t expect to think about their children in the context of minors and child support.
 I’m not sure if you are hoping to do an adoption despite the girlfriend’s wishes.
 The reality is that she must consent to an adoption, unless she abandons the baby.
 Or her parental rights are terminated involuntarily.
 This isn’t easy to do and would be initiated by your state’s child protective services.

 You ask a really important question about child support and what parenting would look like.
 It’s important that you talk to an attorney in your state as I can’t give you legal advice about your specific situation.
 But here are some thoughts:

 Your son may be liable for child support payments